Redback-Operations/redback-documentation/docs/cybersecurity/SecDevOps Team/secure-code/Dependency-Scanner.md

 #### Steps

 1. **Get Changed Files**: The job fetches the latest changes from the main branch and compares them with the current state of the PR.
-It lists the changed files and stores them in a file.

 2. **Run Trivy on Changed Files**: Trivy scans only the changed files for vulnerabilities.
 The scan focuses on high and critical vulnerabilities.
-If any vulnerabilities are detected, they will be saved in JSON format for each affected file.
+If any vulnerabilities are detected, they will be saved for each affected file.

 3. **Run Reviewdog**: Reviewdog parses the Trivy scan results and posts comments on the PR.
 If any vulnerabilities are found with "HIGH" or "CRITICAL" severity, they will be reported as errors.